 The Panama Pensionado Visa allows foreigners to obtain legal residency in Panama under the condition that they have a pension income guaranteed for life.
 According to the Panama Immigration Department, there is no minimum or maximum age required to qualify, you only need to provide the requirements and documents listed below.

-The applicants’ retirement income (or pension income) must be at least be for life, and must be a minimum of one thousand US Dollars (US$1,000) per month.
+The applicants’ retirement income (or pension income) must be for life, and must be a minimum of one thousand US Dollars (US$1,000) per month.
 If your lifetime pension income is less than US$1,000 per month, but equal to or more than US$750 per month, you may purchase any Panama real estate property with a value of at least US$100,000, which reduces the lifetime monthly pension income requirement down to a minimum of US$750.

 Article 201.4.a states the following: